The Godfather: Development

 The film is based on Mario Puzo's The Godfather, which remained on The New York Times Best Seller list for 67 weeks and sold over nine million copies in two years.
 Published in 1969, it became the best selling published work in history for several years.
+Burt Lancaster and Danny Thomas both expressed interest adapting the book.
 Paramount Pictures originally found out about Puzo's novel in 1967 when a literary scout for the company contacted then Paramount Vice President of Production Peter Bart about Puzo's unfinished sixty-page manuscript titled Mafia.
 Bart believed the work was "much beyond a Mafia story" and offered Puzo a $12,500 option for the work, with an option for $80,000 if the finished work were to be made into a film.
 Despite Puzo's agent telling him to turn down the offer, Puzo was desperate for money and accepted the deal.
 Paramount's Robert Evans relates that, when they met in early 1968, he offered Puzo the deal after the author confided in him that he urgently needed $10,000 to pay off gambling debts.

-In March 1967, Paramount announced that they backed Puzo's upcoming work in the hopes of making a film.
+In March 1967, Paramount announced that it backed Puzo's upcoming work in the hopes of making a film.
 In 1969, Paramount confirmed their intentions to make a film out of the novel for the price of $80,000, with aims to have the film released on Christmas Day in 1971.
 On March 23, 1970, Albert S. Ruddy was officially announced as the film's producer, in part because studio executives were impressed with his interview and because he was known for bringing his films in under budget.